 Princeton holds approximately 250,000 rare and historically significant printed books in Western languages.
 The collection is strong in classical Latin texts; American and English literature and history, especially Restoration and Victorian; Renaissance; Enlightenment; French, German, Latin American literature; history of science; emblem and other illustrated books.

-The privately owned Scheide Library houses significant collections of Bibles in manuscript and print, including a Gutenberg and a 36-line Bible; medieval manuscripts and incunabula; printed books on travel and exploration; Americana; music manuscripts of Johann Sebastian Bach, Ludwig van Beethoven, and Wolfgang Amadeus Mozart; and other materials.
+The Scheide Library, donated by philanthropist and alumnus William H. Scheide '36 in the largest gift in the University's history, houses significant collections of Bibles in manuscript and print, including a Gutenberg and a 36-line Bible; medieval manuscripts and incunabula; printed books on travel and exploration; Americana, including the original printing of the Declaration of Independence; music manuscripts of Johann Sebastian Bach, Ludwig van Beethoven, and Wolfgang Amadeus Mozart; and other materials.
+Open by appointment only.

 The Scribner Room holds a non-circulating gift collection from the publishing firm of Charles Scribner’s Sons.
 Items include reference works, scholarly journals, major texts, and critical studies that support research in English and American literature.